Aka people: Conservation efforts

+At a United States congressional hearing in 2021, John H. Knox testified that WWF provided financial and material support to Protected areas in Africa despite knowing, often for many years, that human rights abuses were alleged to have taken place there.

 Music

 Their complex polyphonic music has been studied by various ethnomusicologists.
 Simha Arom has made historical field recordings of some of their repertoire.
 Michelle Kisliuk has written a detailed performance ethnography.
 Mauro Campagnoli studied their musical instruments in depth, comparing them to neighbouring pygmy groups such as the Baka Pygmies.

 Aka musicians appear on African Rhythms (György Ligeti, Steve Reich and Pierre-Laurent Aimard, 2003), Echoes of the Forest: Music of the Central African Pygmies (Ellipsis Arts, 1995), BOYOBI: Ritual Music of the Rainforest Pygmies (Louis Sarno, 2000), and Bayaka: The Extraordinary Music of the BaBenzele Pygmies (Louis Sarno, 1996).

 Films

 The 2013 film Song from the Forest tells the story of American Louis Sarno who lived among the Bayaka pygmies in the Central African rainforest for 25 years and travels with his son, 13-year-old Samedi, to New York City.